AlexiaDelorme/project-exoplanets/testing/js/JSTEST.md

 #### Selectors to filter charts

-The data source contains 3972 rows which correspond to the instances of the 3972 discovered exoplanets in the file.
-This can easily be checked by comparing the number of exoplanets displayed in the data dashboard ("stats on our sample" in the intro section) when no filter is applied and the "count of pl_name" in the "Data sample" tab of my excel testing file.

 Please find below the instance of a test scenario that was used to check the consistency of data when filtering them using the modal form.
 To avoid repetition in this file, the test scenario is detailed below for the "show_kepler_selector" function, but all functions used to filter the sample went through the exact same testing procedure.

 ###### function show_kepler_selector